unixwzrd/UnicodeFix/README.md

 git clone https://github.com/unixwzrd/UnicodeFix.git
 cd UnicodeFix

+# This will create a VENV for python 3.10+ and install the dependencies
+./setup.sh

+# This will install teh UnicodeFix package, you can install one of three ways -"
+# For simply running the script, use the following command:
 pip install .

-# or for dev
+# If you wish to do development, or want to use the package in your own projects, use the following command:
 pip install -e .

-# optional extras for future NLP metrics:
+# if you wish to use teh optional NLTK analytics, install the following optional extras for current and future NLP metrics:
 pip install .[nlp]
 ```